Self-Sabotage: The Definitive Guide + Worksheet

 When I fell, I could have said, “I am hurt.
 We can’t see the house right now.
 Why does this always happen to me?” or I could have let it get me in a negative mindset.

-Instead, I was able to recognize the self-sabotaging behavior, and I used a clearing question (which we talk about in the next section) to invite my subconscious to see larger possibilities instead of remaining stuck in limiting patterns.
+Instead, I was able to recognize the self-sabotaging behavior and invite myself to see larger possibilities instead of remaining stuck in that moment.

-The key in this situation was that I knew myself well enough to know what my body was trying to do by falling on the sidewalk in front of that house.
+The key in this situation was that I knew myself well enough to know what my body was trying to do.
 It was trying to self-sabotage.

 If you want to become better at recognizing when you are self-sabotaging and out of alignment with yourself, you have to become familiar with your authentic self.